Want to know the queue status at our Emergency Department? Click here to view.

 A career at Tan Tock Seng Hospital offers you the opportunity to make a difference.
 Click here to learn more about career opportunities at TTSH.

 MediSave is a national medical savings scheme which helps individuals set aside part of their income into their MediSave accounts to meet their future personal or immediate family's hospitalization, day surgery and certain outpatient expenses.
 Below are areas which you can use your MediSave for:

-You can claim up to $450 per hospitalisation day (only if patient stays at least 8 hours in hospital unless admitted for day surgery).
+You can claim up to $550 for the first two days of admission and $400 per day from the third day onwards (only if patient stays at least 8 hours in hospital unless admitted for day surgery).
 Surgery claims are based on a fixed limit from the Table of Surgical Procedures.
 From $250 to $7750 depending on complexity of surgery.

 You can claim up to $300 per year per patient for scans (CT or MRI Scans) needed to diagnose or treat your medical condition.